monkoose/neocodeium/README.md

 #### 🎨 Highlight groups

 NeoCodeium offers a couple of highlight groups.
-Feel free to adjust them to your preference and to match your choosen color scheme:
+Feel free to adjust them to your preference and to match your chosen color scheme:
 - `NeoCodeiumSuggestion` - virtual text color of the plugin suggestions (default: `#808080`)
 - `NeoCodeiumLabel` - color of the label that indicates the number of suggestions (default: inverted DiagnosticInfo)

-#### using with nvim-cmp
+#### using alongside nvim-cmp

-If you are using NeoCodeium with `manual = false` (it is default), it would be useful to set nvim-cmp to manual completion then and clear NeoCodeium suggestions on opening nvim-cmp popup menu.
+If you are using NeoCodeium with `manual = false` (it is default), it is useful to set nvim-cmp to manual completion and clear NeoCodeium suggestions on opening nvim-cmp popup menu.
 You can achieve this with following code in the place where nvim-cmp is configured:

 ```lua
 local cmp = require("cmp")